byJeevan/Swift_Playgrounds/Swift Notes/Memory Management & Dispatch machanism.md

     * Functions with `final` keyword are also statically dispatched.
     * Functions with `dynamic` are invoked via message passing.
 Piror to Swift 4, a function with dynamic modifier is implicitly visible to Objective-C. Meanwhile Swift 4 requires you to explicitly declare it with `@objc` attribute.
 - Ordinary extensions (without `final`, `dynamic`, `@objc`) are directly dispatched.
+- **Final Keyword is memory efficient :** Final key ensures that the class or method cannot be overridden.
+Thus it will switch Dynamic dispatch (slowest) to Static dispatch (Faster).

 ### Principles